TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: Baseline Models

 \subsection{Numerical Weather Prediction (NWP) Baselines}

 We rely on physics-based Numerical Weather Prediction models as baselines for global predictions of TCs.
 These models rely on physics and numerical solutions of known equations to predict the state of the atmosphere based on initial conditions.
-We use the following models in TCBench: \begin{addmargin}[1em]{0em} $\bullet\;$ \textbf{NCEP GFS / GEFS:} Global Forecast System provides deterministic forecasts, while GEFS provides ensemble reforecasts from TIGGE.
-Baselines include position, maximum wind, and minimum sea-level pressure. \\ $\bullet\;$ \textbf{ECMWF IFS / TIGGE IFS:} Ensemble forecasts from ECMWF’s Integrated Forecasting System.
-Used for both track and intensity benchmarks. \end{addmargin} We take the data provided by TIGGE as it is openly available and due to computational limitations associated with running ensembles of physics-based NWP models.
+We use the following models in TCBench:

+\begin{itemize} \item \textbf{NCEP GFS / GEFS:} Global Forecast System provides deterministic forecasts, while GEFS provides ensemble reforecasts from TIGGE.
+Baselines include position, maximum wind, and minimum sea-level pressure.\\ \item \textbf{ECMWF IFS / TIGGE IFS:} Ensemble forecasts from ECMWF’s Integrated Forecasting System.
+Used for both track and intensity benchmarks. \end{itemize} We take the data provided by TIGGE as it is openly available and due to computational limitations associated with running ensembles of physics-based NWP models.